|B A R E L Y B A D W E B S I T E|

 It so happens that for some reason I am better than average at debate, and the result is that I am all the time catching people in logical fallacies, which I know can be irritating when I do it out loud.
 But Mark is never irritated when I point out such problems.
 (The Christmas gift he gave me in 2008 was the hardcover version of a book titled CROSS-X by Joe Miller, which is about a remarkable high school debate team.)
 When Mark is uncertain, whether about the facts or the logic, he admits it himself, which right there makes him unusual.
 Indeed, he actively searches for reasons he might be wrong.
 Too many people when faced with a contradiction hide their heads in the sand or run away in exasperation.
 Mark is the opposite.
 Mark has a lot of what more people, certainly including me, should have more of.

 Mark has intellectual courage.
 He is reckless and utterly vulnerable when it comes to pursuing the truth where it leads.
 If it looks like his argument is turning toward a dead-end alley, a contradiction, he still pursues it with me to see where it goes.
 The truth, to Mark, is the truth, and for someone so religious that is sometimes difficult, which is why I say Mark has intellectual courage.
 It takes courage to face the possibility you're wrong about something and have been for a long time, especially if you've been trying to convince others you're right.
-Some people simply are intellectually incapable of imagining being that wrong for that long, but Mark was not one of those people.
-He could imagine it easily and freely, without fear.
+Some people simply are intellectually incapable of imagining being that wrong for that long, but Mark is not one of those people.
+He can imagine it easily and freely, without fear.